Arcadis

 Arcadis NV is a global design, engineering and management consulting company based in the Zuidas, Amsterdam, Netherlands.
-It currently operates in excess of 350 offices across 40 countries.
+It currently operates in more than 350 offices in 40 countries.
 The company is a member of the Next 150 index.

 Arcadis was founded as the land reclamation specialist Nederlandsche Heidemaatschappij in 1888.
 Over the following decades, the firm became involved in various development projects, initially with a rural focus.
 As a consequence of a restructuring in 1972 that divided the company, it became Heidemij.
 During 1993, the firm merged with the North American business Geraghty & Miller, resulting in its listing on the Nasdaq index.

 During 1997, the company adopted its current name, Arcadis; subsidiaries were similarly rebranded.
 Since 1990, the company has largely expanded itself via a series of acquisitions and mergers, which have allowed it to both expand its presence in existing markets as well as to enter new ones.
 It performs design and consultancy services on a wide variety of undertakings.
 Arcadis (either directly or via subsidiaries) has been involved in several high profile construction projects, including London City Airport and the A2 motorway.